JaydeepGedam/VibeCraft/README.md

 ## Contributing
 - Open an issue or PR.
 Keep changes small and include a short description of the problem and the fix.

-## License
-Include your license here (e.g., MIT) or add `LICENSE` to the repo.

 ---
-If you'd like, I can also add a short `description` field to each `package.json` or generate a `LICENSE` file — tell me which license you prefer.